Don't Reach for the Stars: Rethinking Topology for Resilient Federated Learning: Methodology

+the error of model $h$ due to corrupted parameters $\tilde{\theta}$.
 This concept is visualized in Figure \ref{fig:errors}.
 To quantify the impact of this shift, the domain adaptation framework developed by Ben-David et al.\cite{ben2010theory} provides a theoretical upper bound on the expected target domain error of a model $h \in \mathcal{H}$, trained on a source distribution $\mathcal{D}_S$, and evaluated on a target distribution $\mathcal{D}_T$.
 The bound is given as: